 Moana sports glowing reviews and an A CinemaScore.
 Newcomer Auli'i Cravalho voices the role of the titular heroine, a young princess living in ancient Polynesia who goes in search of a demigod (voiced by Dwayne Johnson).
 Hamilton creator Lin-Manuel Miranda wrote the music with Opetaia Foa'i and Mark Mancina.

 The contest between Moana and Harry Potter spinoff Fantastic Beasts and Where to Find Them, which Warner Bros. and J.K.
 Rowling opened last weekend, won't even be close.
-Fantastic Beasts - certainly no slouch - earned $9.7 million on Thursday from 4,144 theaters for a projected five-day gross in the $65 million range.
-The movie passed the $100 million domestic mark on Wednesday, and should finish the holiday weekend with well north of $300 million worldwide.
+Fantastic Beasts - certainly no slouch - earned $9.7 million Wednesday from 4,144 theaters for a projected five-day gross in the $65 million range.
+The movie passed the $100 million domestic mark on Wednesday, and should finish the holiday weekend with well north of $300 million.

 Moana fell more from Wednesday to Thursday than did Fantastic Beasts, since family films do less business on Thanksgiving day.

-Among the other new films that opened opposite Moana on Wednesday, it is looking like famine for Warren Beatty's Rules Don't Apply, which may only earn $2 million from 2,382 runs for the five days after grossing a scant $285,000 on Thursday from 2,382 theaters for a two-day total of $600,000.
+Among the other new films opening alongside Moana on Wednesday in advance of the long holiday, it is looking like famine for Warren Beatty's Rules Don't Apply, which may only earn only $2 million from 2,382 runs for the five days after grossing a scant $285,000 on Wednesday from 2,382 theaters for a two-day total of $600,000.